 What Are House Flies?

 House flies (Muscidae) are a small yet prominent species of nuisance fly found inside and outside our homes.
 The flies share a very close relationship with humans and human waste.

-The size of house flies varies between just a 1-2mm.
-The common house fly is 7-8mm while the little house fly is 6-7mm in length.
+The size of house flies varies between just 1-2mm.
+The common house fly is 7-8mm, while the little house fly is 6-7mm in length.

 Compound eyes appear red, with the males and the larger females being distinguished by the width of the space between their eyes.

-This fly species has only one pair of wings so falls neatly into the fly family of Diptera.
+This fly species has only one pair of wings, so it falls neatly into the fly family of Diptera.